 - Configuring of the linguistic schema (advanced)

-Q&A tooling is only available in Power BI Desktop, and currently only supports import mode.
+Q&A tooling is most easily accessed through the Q&A setup menu, which is only available in Power BI Desktop, and currently only supports import mode.

 Open Power BI Desktop and use Q&A to create a visual.